ominestre/rotten-deps/README.md

 This is good for setting organization base rules if you are working in an organization that has patching compliance windows.

+## How is days outdated determined?

+We use your current version of a dependency as it is installed in your `node_modules`.
+Then based off a list of versions we determine the next semver version which is not a pre-release and use that as our comparison point.
+Days outdated is then calculated as the delta between the UTC seconds now versus the UTC seconds of next version's publish date.
+The delta is then converted and rounded to days and used in the report.

+There is a special case where if you forget to install your project first using `yarn install` or `npm install` you won't have a `node_modules/` so the wanted version is used instead which is determined based on how you pinned a version in your `package.json`.

 ## How do I use this?

 ### Installation